niuiic/modern-neovim-configuration/README.md

 Modify the `lspList` in `lua/lsp/init.lua`.

+> Note that the name of lsp commands has to be started with the lsp name.

 ### Formatter

 Check formatter setting in `lua/plugin/null-ls.lua`.
 Look for more formatters on [null-ls buildin formatters](https://github.com/jose-elias-alvarez/null-ls.nvim/tree/main/lua/null-ls/builtins/formatting).